Focalin (dexmethylphenidate hydrochloride) is a prescription drug primarily used to treat attention-deficit/hyperactivity disorder (ADHD).

 Short-Term Effects Of Snorting Focalin

-Focalin acts on the brain’s dopamine and norepinephrine reuptake inhibitors, which helps with focus and lessen hyperactive tendencies.
+Focalin acts on the brain’s dopamine and norepinephrine reuptake inhibitors, which helps with focus and lessens hyperactive tendencies.

-When used appropriately, Focalin has a number of potential side effects.
+When used appropriately, Focalin has a positive effect on ADHD.
 When snorted or overused, side effects can include dangerous overdose symptoms, along with uncomfortable withdrawals due to dependence.

 - dry mouth